foerstj/enemy-spells/README.md

 To install, put the .dsres file(s) in your Resources resp.
 DSLOA folder.

+The custom spells are recognized by LoA imbued spellbooks if you use the "extended-imbued-spellbook-support" minimod.

 ## Balancing

 Attack damage, mana cost & gold price are roughly in line with original attack spells.